-Ol Form-08 (Sept 2010)
+Oi Form-08 (Sept 2010)

-Report of Investigation Case Name: Case # DO-10-1802-I Page 2 of 6 Basis and Scope of the Investigation This investigation was initiated on May 31, 2016, based upon information received from HSI regarding being detained at the San Juan, Puerto Rico Airport while attempting to board a flight to Dominica after approximately 40 grams of marijuana were located in her luggage.
+Report of Investigation Case Name: Case # DO-16-1802-I Page 2 of 6 Basis and Scope of the Investigation This investigation was initiated on May 31, 2016, based upon information received from HSI regarding being detained at the San Juan, Puerto Rico Airport while attempting to board a flight to Dominica after approximately 40 grams of marijuana were located in her luggage.
 This incident occurred while was on official government travel as part of her employment as a contactor with OTA.
-During the course of the investigation, TOIG conducted relevant interviews with: Associate Director, Economic Crimes Team, OTA Senior Advisor, Economic Crimes Team, OTA Intermittent Advisor, OTA In addition, TOIG reviewed pertinent documents, including: CBP reports and photographs documenting the detention of HSI Report of Investigation detailing interview of Employment contract of Travel Vouchers from the contract of stravel E-mail correspondences between and OTA Investigative Activity On May 15, 2016, TOIG received information from HSI indicating that was detained at the San Juan, Puerto Rico airport after approximately 40 grams of marijuana were located in her luggage as she attempted to board a flight to Dominica.
+During the course of the investigation, TOIG conducted relevant interviews with: Associate Director, Economic Crimes Team, OTA Senior Advisor, Economic Crimes Team, OTA Intermittent Advisor, OTA In addition, TOIG reviewed pertinent documents, including: CBP reports and photographs documenting the detention of HSI Report of Investigation detailing interview of Employment contract of Travel Vouchers from a stravel E-mail correspondences between and OTA Investigative Activity On May 15, 2016, TOIG received information from HSI indicating that was detained at the San Juan, Puerto Rico airport after approximately 40 grams of marijuana were located in her luggage as she attempted to board a flight to Dominica.
 HSI indicated that was traveling on her official government passport to conduct training on behalf of the U.S. Department of the Treasury.
 (Exhibit 1) U.S. Customs and Border Protection (CBP) provided TOIG information regarding the detention of and the seizure of marijuana from her luggage.
 This information indicates that two separate Narcotics Detection Dogs, both certified to detect marijuana among other drugs alerted to narcotic odors in checked and carry-on luggage belonging to CBP conducted border searches of both in the presence of and discovered a Barbasol container in her checked luggage and a Pringles potato chip container in her carry-on luggage.
 Examination of these items resulted in the discovery of approximately 36.8 grams of marijuana concealed in non-factory compartments accessed by unscrewing the bottom of each container.
-HSI Agents in San Juan, Puerto Rico conducted an interview with who denied knowledge of the This Report of Investigation is the property of the Office of Investigation, Treasury Office of the Inspector General.
-It contains sensitive law enforcement information and its contents may not be reproduced without written permission in accordance with 5 U.S.C. § 552.
-This report is FOR OFFICIAL USE ONLY and its disclosure to
+HSI Agents in San Juan, Puerto Rico conducted an interview with who denied knowledge of the